tirupati17/tirupati17.github.io/_posts/2018-08-12-wreely-app-architecture.md

 <h3> Setup network, database, analytics and basic utilities library via dependency manager </h3>

-For dependency manager, I have used cocoapods
+For dependency manager, I have used CocoaPods

-The content of Podfile as below - `Improving it everyday`
+The content of Podfile as below - `Improving it every day`

 {% gist dca6ca03cea525140629eea9815e68ac %}